brandongk-ubco/gitstats/docs/technical/roles.md

 ## QA Lead

 Your job is to define quality standards which your project must meet.
-Remember, [QA is not QC](https://www.diffen.com/difference/Quality_Assurance_vs_Quality_Control) - you are the champion for your projects standards of quality, and help everyone to meet them.
+Remember, quality assurance is not quality control (read: [QA is not QC](https://www.diffen.com/difference/Quality_Assurance_vs_Quality_Control)) - you are the champion for your projects standards of quality, and help everyone to meet them.

 Responsibilities:
 - **Sprint Planning Oversight** You should make sure that acceptance criteria are specific enough to be actionable and that the validation techniques will prove that the software is functional.